icebarf/rdseed.in/content/posts/a-look-at-ungetc-fseek-rewind.md

 _and remember,_ always minimize the number of reads or poking with the file stream.

 Please email me if you wish to discuss these results with me, I would be delighted for any kind of feedback.
+This is mostly a study based on my specific case with a better approach highlighted above.

 ## Footnotes